If you like riding horses the Big Island has got you covered, saddle up!

 Waipiʻo Valley is hands-down the best place to go for a horseback ride on the Big Island.
 Not only because the valley itself is such a magical and historic place, or because that’s where you can find the only herd of wild horses in the state, but also because youʻll get a trip down into the valley (and up again) for free as part of your trip!

-Waipio on Horseback organizes 3 hour long small-group horseback rides in Waipio Valley that include transport down to the valley floor.
+Waipio on Horseback organizes 3 hour long small-group horseback rides in Waipiʻo Valley that include transport down to the valley floor.
 Local guides share their knowledge about local plants and trees, and about the legends and history of this rich cultural landscape throughout the journey.
 The leisure pace of the tour makes it a good choice for families.

-(The tour below is suspended as long as the emergency order that closed Waipiʻo valley road remains active.
+Important: the tour below is suspended as long as the emergency order that closed Waipiʻo valley road remains active.
 You can still join Waipiʻo on Horseback for a scenic ride along the Hamakua coast.)

 Waipiʻo Valley on Horseback